techidaily/site-video-screen-grab/source/_posts/new-advanced-procedures-for-livestreaming-sporting-spectacles-for-2024.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/1972679/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+At present to share your job of art straight to YouTube or some other renowned platform, you can with little of a stretch choose your desired system to share from there.

 ## 2\.
 Record Live Sports Video on Mac Free

 To have this convenience, however, you sacrifice the capability to watch or listen to it or audio tracks at a later time – unless you "capture" the Internet stream.
 Several software applications are available for Mac computer systems that permit the user to catch Web streams, which range from stand-alone programs to browser-based applications.
 Many users didn't know that Apple has additional the screen documenting feature to QuickTime Player.
 It enables you create easy screen activities and promote with others.
 Let's follow the steps below to record video with QuickTime Player.